bigeasy/strata/diary.md

 Errors need to become events, what are they?
 Cannot read, cannot write and cannot replace.
 Cannot write matters if I'm inserted, deleting or exorcising.

+Here's a thought, now that I have a cache of open file handles, why not have a `scram` method in Journalist, it would take a stage and scram all the open files on that page.
+This can be done once on exit of balance operations.

+The `scram` method can also accept a callback, have a closer of sorts, or provide an interator, or no, hmm...

+Thinking iterator, but a callback will do, that can iterate over all of the open file handles and call the callback with the resolved file name and the extra data that is provided at close.
+For Strata, this is the page, so the page can be marked as, hmm...

+Okay, so no, we're only interested in pages that had write failures, so we do need to catch that error and mark our page at the time of write or close.

+The reality of it is that we're going to need to have some control outside of the tree.
+The tree writes are atomic.
+We can't be shutting down the writes within the tree itself.
+There needs to be a queue outside the tree.
+Yes, balance is a big operation, but we stop when something goes wrong, put the rest into the next balancer.

+Each operation then, needs to also undo itself, if we cannot move a rewrite forward, for example.
+If we can't replace or remove files, then the tree is hopelessly corrupt and the writing needs to stop.

+A full disk is the most likely issue, though.

 ## Records and Keys

 I'd imagined to use Strata to create a database that stores objects and the keys